vipulsharma1646/Semantic-Segmentation/README.md

-# 🧠 Semantic Segmentation Using SegNet Architecture (Tensor)
+# 🧠 Semantic Segmentation Using SegNet Architecture (TensorFlow)

-This project demonstrates a simplified implementation of **semantic segmentation** using a SegNet-style **encoder–decoder convolutional neural network** in **PyTorch**, trained on a **single traffic scene image**.
+This project demonstrates a simplified implementation of **semantic segmentation** using a SegNet-style **encoder–decoder convolutional neural network** in **TensorFlow**, trained on a **single traffic scene image**.
 It showcases how pixel-wise classification can be performed using low-level to high-level feature extraction, pooling indices for precise spatial unpooling, and end-to-end learning.

 ---